Ethnocineca is an International Documentary Film Festival based in Vienna, Austria, with an emphasis on Documentary and Ethnographic Film.

 ESSA - Ethnocineca Students Shorts Award - EUR 500.-

-Please read the following Rules & Regulations for the 2020 ETHNOCINECA carefully before submitting.
+Please read the following Rules & Regulations for ETHNOCINECA 2021 carefully before submitting.
 By submitting you confirm that you have read and understood the Rules & Regulations and that you fully agree to the conditions of entry.
 Questions regarding the Rules & Regulations and/or film submission should be directed to programm(at)ethnocineca.at.
-You can find the link to the entry form at the bottom of this page.

 1. General Information